rspock/Cv/README.md

 # Personal skills and competences

-### “Lonardo” Project, Apr 2007
+### “Lonardo” Project, Intel Ireland, Apr - Jul 2007
-Moved to Ireland for working as a trainee at Intel Ireland
+In December 2006 I won a scholarship called “Leonardo Project” offered from MIT (Marche Innovation Training).
+By this scholarship I worked about 4 months at “Intel Ireland”, Leixlip Co.Kildare, Ireland.
+I developed a control system for the silicon wafer etching process and I did my Bachelor degree thesis there.

 ### National contest for high school, Catanzaro, Dec 2002: